arrestoteles/lab-4-path-finder/README.md

 Try the suggestions for the different graphs in the section "About the graphs in the collection" above!

 ***Important***:
-Make sure you get the total costs and path lengths that are shown in these examples.
+Make sure you get the cost (shorted path length) shown in these examples.
 If you got a higher cost, then UCS didn't find the optimal path.
-If you got a lower cost, then there's an error in how you calculate the path costs (or you take some illegal shortcuts).
+If you got a lower cost, there's an error in how you calculate the path costs (or you take some illegal shortcuts).
 Furthermore, it is a good sign (but not required) if your implementation has the same number of loop iterations as shown above.